 - Hold the middle phalanx with one thumb and finger and hold the medial and lateral sides of the distal phalanx with the other.
 Move the distal phalanx up and down, showing the patient the movement first.

-- Then ask the patient to close their eyes and move the distal phalanx up and down randomly.
+- Ask the patient to close their eyes and move the distal phalanx up and down randomly.
 Ask the patient to tell you the direction of movement each time.

 - Test on both hands.